 Here, the misdiagnosis or failure to diagnose the cancer resulted in more extensive treatment and also negatively impacted the patient’s survival rate.
 In this scenario, it’s highly likely that the breast cancer patient would not have needed a full mastectomy, and the cancer would likely have been limited to her breast.
 The treatment would have included removal of the mass rather than a full mastectomy and less intensive chemotherapy.
 Had the patient been diagnosed a year earlier, her 5 year and 10 year survival rates would have been much higher.

-Compensation for Cancer Misdiagnosis
+Compensation for Cancer Misdiagnosis in Pennsylvania